Deontay Wilder v Tyson Fury II agreement expected within 48 hours

 A deadline set by the World Boxing Council for a Deontay Wilder v Tyson Fury II purse bid will expire in less than 48 hours.

-The WBC initially gave both parties until February 6th to agree a deal.
+The WBC initially gave both parties until February 6th to agree on a deal.
 President Mauricio Sulaiman then accepted a seven-day extension requested by those involved.

-This means February 13th has become the new date to expect movement.
+This scenario means February 13th has become the new date to expect movement.
 The respective teams of Wilder and Fury must finalize negotiations before then.

 Wilder, represented by Shelly Finkel and Al Haymon, is eyeing up home advantage in New York or Las Vegas for a potential showdown in May.

 Fury, who Frank Warren promotes, is looking to travel to the United States to finish a job he thought he’d already finished.

 In the first meeting on December 1, Fury was a final round knockdown away from taking Wilder’s WBC heavyweight crown.

 Although many ringside views and beyond saw Fury come out as the winner, scorecards came back a draw.

 The pair will now dance again in the coming months.
 This outcome is despite advances from Eddie Hearn over a fight with Anthony Joshua.

 Hearn’s own fighter Dillian Whyte has made astonishing claims.
 Whyte says the offers made to himself, Wilder and Fury were all mere smokescreens.